CCiprian1/Email-phishing-detection/README.md

-                Token categories - the categories defined by us based upon the most frequent used words Trigger patterns - the list with the trigger patterns that will command the function of the script "scripts" - here are the scripts that we have used
-               ***** - for training the META-Llama model for email phishing detection
-               ***** - for testing the performance of the META-Llama model in identifing the nature of an email:
+                Token categories - the categories defined by us based upon the most frequent used words Trigger patterns - the list with the trigger patterns that will command the function of the script "scripts" - here are the scripts that we have used fine_tune_model.py - for training the META-Llama model for email phishing detection Llama_solution.py - for testing the performance of the META-Llama model in identifing the nature of an email:
-               Safe EMail / Phishing Email
+               Safe Email / Phishing Email
-               **** - for testing the performance of Bayes classifiers in identifing the nature of an email:
+               Bayes_solution.py - for testing the performance of Bayes classifiers in identifing the nature of an email:
                Safe Mail / Phishing Email
-               **** - for testing the hybrid solution , proposed by us : running Llama, trigger phrasses and Bayes Classifiers
+               Hybrid_solution.py - for testing the hybrid solution , proposed by us : running Llama, trigger phrasses and Bayes
+               Classifiers